johnLelis/nodejs-challenge/README.md

    docker-compose up -d
    ```

-This will start the Node.js Challenge application in a Docker container.
+This will start the Node.js Challenge application and Postgres Database in a Docker container.

 ## Scripts